sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 {{< /diagram >}}
 {{< /a >}}

 This project turned into a deeper dive into BGP than I expected.
 Watching routing updates happening live exposes patterns that are impossible to find with a static snapshot.
+It has been a rewarding project and I am extremely happy with the result.

 So please, toss the live stream on your TV, sit back, relax, and watch the Internet route the world's network traffic as you listen to relaxing lofi in the background.